Peilin-D/NBA_Stats/README.md

 After each contest, I record the relative position (ranking) of each team, and after going through all the contests, I use the record of position changes to calculate the maximum improvement of each team and sort them by this improvement.
 Running this script would automatically run NBA_GET_TEAMS.py and NBA_GET_GAMES.py if the files are not there.
 **Usage:** `python NBA_SORT_BY_IMPROV.py [year]`

+### 5. Divide Teams & First Round Match-ups
+To divide the teams, suppose all 16 teams are labeled 1...16 (sorted by performance), then [2,4,6,...,16] is one group, [1,3,5,...,15]  is another group, this is to make sure that the two similarly strong teams won't meet until finals.

+In each group, the teams are divided similarly.
+So in the first group, the first round match-ups are [2,10], [6, 14], [4,12], [8, 16].
+In the second group the first round match-ups are [1,9], [5, 13], [3,11], [7, 15].